chrisfcarroll/Azure-VM-Run/README.md

+# Azure VM Run
-# Create Azure GPU machine learning resources and run scripts, from scratch, in 5 minutes
+## Create gpu powered machine learning resources on Azure and run scripts, from scratch, in 5 minutes
-## `az vm` and `az ml` Quickstart
+## `az vm` and `az ml compute` Quickstart

 ### Q: How can I *script* training runs to run on GPU-enabled computing on Azure?